angeldothycodes/networking-refresh/Network+_InterviewQuestions.md

 ### 1. Explain the difference between a LAN and a WAN.
 In what situation would you use each?

+**LAN** is connecting devices in a particular location such as an office building, a single department within an office.
+**WAN** is connecting LANs and to connect LANs, they will need routers.

+LAN is best used for small networks like small office, SOHO.

+WAN is best used for connecting to devices using internet

 ### 2. Your company is expanding.
 What network topology would you recommend for scalability and ease of troubleshooting — star, mesh, or hybrid?
 Why?

+If my company is expanindg thatmeans I need to use the star topology

 ### 3. Describe the three-tier hierarchical network model.
 What role does each layer play in a corporate environment?